 TYPE OF PERMIT/APP ROVAL SUPPORTING LEGISLATION REQUIREMENT APPLIES TO APPROVING AUTHORITY TYPE OF APPLICATION SUBMITTED STAGE AT WHICH APPROVAL IS REQUIRED ESIA approval certificate.
-The Environmental Impact Assessment Regulation2020 These junior and senior accommodations, an entry gate and a tourism Centre fall under schedule 4, section 9 (e and g) hotel, tourism and recreational development.
+The Environmental Impact Assessment Regulation2020 This junior and senior staff accommodation, and entry gate fall under schedule 4, section 9 (e and g) hotel, tourism and recreational development.
 Hence a project brief Any project with likely significant impacts to the Environment NEMA Project Brief Prior to commencement of the project Certificate of Registration of a Workplace The Occupational Safety and Health Act, 2006 Section 40, Subsection (2): a person shall not less than one month before he or she begins to occupy any premises as a workplace, serve on the Commissioner, a notice with the particulars prescribed in Schedule 3.
-Any project requiring the establishment of a workplace (e.g., campsite).
+Any project requiring the establishment of a workplace (e.g., camp site).
 Department of Occupational Safety and Health MGLSD To be Submitted When Applying for the Registration of a Workplace or a Change in the Registered Occupier Immediately upon (not later than one month) prior to undertaking any site work (construction, operation, preconstruction surveys).